How degrees are structured

-Most degrees are very flexible—they allow you to mix and match different subjects to form one degree, and even give you the chance to choose majors from other degrees.
+Most degrees are very flexible—they allow you to mix and match different subjects to form one degree an.
+They even give you the chance to choose majors from other degrees.

 Some are quite specialised and focus on one particular area of study—often to prepare you for a more specific career, for example, a lawyer or engineer.
 Most of your first-year courses in these degrees are already set, which leaves a small amount of space for elective courses.

 For a typical degree you’re required to major in at least one subject (this is the main subject you’ll focus on) and complete 360 points worth of courses (around 120 points each year).

 You can also complete two degrees at once with a conjoint or double degree programme.

 Majors are the main subject(s) you’ll focus on throughout your degree.
 For example, you can take a Bachelor of Arts (BA) with a major in History, or a Bachelor of Science (BSc) with a major in Marine Biology.

 You will take courses in your major through to your final year—these make up at least a third of the courses in your degree.

 For some degrees, you can choose to study two majors and still complete your degree in the same amount of time.